 The class includes full body mobilisations, strengthening activities, gentle pulse raising activities and modified yoga poses.
 We explore elements of yoga philosophy, breathing exercises and guided relaxations.
 In addition to all of that we have a social element to the classes.
 After each session we head down stairs to Popsy’s cafe and have a chat over tea and coffee.
 Consequently we get to know each other and it is a great opportunity to make some new friends.

 Hi Everyone, some of you may be aware that we are taking part in an exciting trial around our chair based Gentle Years Yoga class.
-Here is an article written by Laura Bissell who, along with Jenny Howsam created Gentle Years Yoga;
+Here is an article about the Gentle Years Yoga National Research Trial written by Laura Bissell who, along with Jenny Howsam created Gentle Years Yoga;

 Laura Bissell and Jenny Howsam opened the day with a yoga centering session, followed by inspiring talks from Chief Investigator Dr Garry Tew and Professor Tim Rapley from Northumbria.
 Trial Manager Helen Tilbrook, Trial Coordinator Shirley Paul and Research Fellow Laura Howe from York went through the formal process that would be used to recruit patients from GP surgeries and the procedures the yoga teachers would need to follow in order to set up the classes.